guvkay20/CS257FP/README.md

 This repository contains the program files used for CS257 Final Project of Kaya Guvendi and Ethan Bogle.

 benchmarks/ directory contains the two theories' benchmarks.
+Do note the expl directory in each benchmark's folder, containing explanations of the benchmarks.

 BPA.smt and BPA+.smt define the syntax of their respective theories.